Chinese Culture — Brief Introduction and Special Characters

 Their land has been called the Middle Kingdom, and their descendant is Chinese people.

-Afterwards, more ethic minority cultures were integrated and more territory was included, as Descendant of King Yan and King Huang (Yan Huang Zi Sun).
+Afterwards, more ethic minority cultures were integrated and more territory was included, as Descendant of Yan Di and Huang Di (Yan Huang Zi Sun).

 Now, China has 56 ethnic groups and 129 dialects, of which Han is the majority ethnicity, Mandarin is the official speaking language, and Han Zi (Chinese Characters) is the official written language (there are other 28 minority written languages).